You’ve been looking at external hard drives for your Mac. And you quite fancy two from Western Digital.

 The My Passport with a longer warranty makes it a winner in the warranty stakes.

-They have sold thousands and thousands of external drives covering a raft of industry areas from wireless external hard drives, networked attached storage, solid state drives through to drives targeted at specific markets.
+Western Digital has sold thousands and thousands of external drives over the years.
+Covering a wide range industry areas.
+From wireless external hard drives, networked attached storage, solid state drives through to drives targeted at specific markets.